epfl-ada/ada-2023-project-laremontada61/docs/index.md

 So the best breweries around the world are the ones depicted in the podium.
 Drink their beers, you will not be disappointed if you are a beer lover!

 <iframe src="assets/plot/top10_weight_new.html" width="900px" height="620px" frameborder="0">Your browser does not support iframes.</iframe>

+\*Grades over the years should not be compared to each other since these values are calculated as the distance from the mean score of the year

 If you want to see the evolution of top 10 across the years, comparable only within years, you can take a look here.
 Maybe it can help you to find a millesime child's birth year.